zeitspace/zeitbook-frontend/02-service-worker.md

 });
 ```

-# Test
+## Test

-- Open it using Chrome browser
+- Open it using Google Chrome.
-- Open the Chrome DevTools
+- Open Chrome DevTools (`F12` on Windows or `cmd + option + j` on macOS).
-- Go to the Application tab
+- Go to the Application tab.
-- Click on `Service Workers` on the left side bar and see it loaded
+- Click on `Service Workers` on the left side bar.
+You should see your service worker loaded.
-- Click on `Cache Storage` on the left side bar inside the `Cache` section and see all the files cached
+- Click on `Cache Storage` on the left side bar inside the `Cache` section to see the cached resources.
-- Go back to `Service Workers`
+- Go back to `Service Workers`.
-- Click on the Offline checkbox, to test it running offline
+- Click on the offline checkbox to simulate and offline environment.
-- Reload the page, the page will be loaded using the cached files and requests
+- Reload the page.
+Despite being offline, the page will still load using the cached resources and requests.

-- You can also test your app using the [Lighthouse](https://developers.google.com/web/tools/lighthouse/), an external tool to audits performance, accessibility, progressive web apps, and more.
+- Once again, you generate a report using [Lighthouse](https://developers.google.com/web/tools/lighthouse/).
+You should see an increase in your Progressive Web App score.

 [Move on to the next step: Push Notifications](./03-push-notifications.md)